RobDWaller/robdwaller.github.io/_posts/2018-04-20-how-php-type-declarations-work.md

 // Output: Hello
 ```

-These type declarations tell us two things about the method.
+These [type declarations]("https://en.wikipedia.org/wiki/Declaration_(computer_programming)") tell us two things about the method.
 It accepts one string argument and it will return a string.
-In a strongly typed language like Go if the `bar()` method is called and an integer argument is passed in, eg 123, then an error will occur.
+In a strongly typed language like Go if the `bar()` method is called and an integer argument is passed in, eg 123, an error will occur.
 The code will also error if the method returns something other than a string for some reason.

 Type declarations serve two basic purposes in code: